This webpage contains affiliate links. If you choose to make a purchase through our link, we receive a commission at no extra cost to you.

 Los Angeles is a city full of life and activity.
 There is always something to see and do, no matter what your interests are.
 For the outdoor enthusiasts, there are plenty of hiking trails to explore, as well as beaches for swimming, surfing, and sunbathing.
 The city also has a vibrant nightlife, with bars and clubs open until the early hours of the morning.

 And of course, there are famous Hollywood attractions such as the Walk of Fame and Grauman's Chinese Theatre.
 Whether you're looking for excitement or relaxation, Los Angeles has something to offer everyone.
+See our full article on the hottest spots to visit in LA here.

 When most people think of Miami, they think of the beautiful beaches and the exciting nightlife.
 However, there is much more to this vibrant city than just sand and sun.
 From art and culture to history and outdoor activities, Miami has something to offer everyone.
 One of the best ways to experience Miami is to stroll through one of its many art districts.